gaballard/gaballard/README.md

 # Geoffrey Ballard

-#### Full-Stack JavaScript Developer / DevOps Engineer
+#### Full-Stack JavaScript Developer

-Design savvy full-stack software and DevOps engineer with 5 years of experience building complex, scalable, and robust applications for web, mobile, and desktop.
+Design savvy full-stack JavaScript developer with 5 years of experience building complex, scalable, and robust applications for web, mobile, and desktop.
 Experienced leading client projects and internal product development as well as managing junior staff and interns.

 - Familiar with every step of the development and project management process.
 - Learns something new every day and has no problems rapidly becoming familiar with new technology.